 Don’t despair.
 There’s another way.

 One SEO strategy we’ve found to be effective, efficient, and cost-effective is to focus on the bottom of funnel keywords first.
 Why?
-Because the funnel narrows at the bottom so naturally, there will be fewer keywords there then the other areas.
+Because the funnel narrows at the bottom so naturally, there will be fewer keywords there than the other areas.
 Also, when you’re prioritizing based on budget, it makes more sense to go after the bottom of funnel content because those people are ready to make a deal and don’t need to be nurtured.
 Finally, there’s going to be a long-tail of keywords that you can target for each stage of the funnel.
 So why not go after the long-tail keywords that you know are going to reach potential customers who are ready to buy or talk to you today!

 So let’s say there are only 30 keywords that are bottom of the funnel.
 You can easily build several pieces of content around those keywords.
 To maximize your strategy, instead of 30 average pieces of content, build 5-10 really strong pieces of content that you can repurpose for other sources.